Board of Directors

 Michele Reiner, Treasurer

-An accomplished photographer, producer, and children’s advocate, Reiner co-founded Parents’ Action for Children (formerly the I Am Your Child Foundation).
-She produced the prime-time ABC special “I Am Your Child” and worked with Newsweek to produce a special parenting issue dedicated to early-childhood issues.
-Other credits include a series of nationally distributed videos that have helped educate thousands of parents, caregivers and professionals on topics relating to early childhood development.
-These films were produced in English and Spanish and are given to every birth mother in the state of California.
-She has also produced numerous public service announcements featuring Meg Ryan, Bruce Willis, Michelle Pfeiffer and Jennifer Aniston, among others, and directed a series of advertisements for Gold Star Families for Peace, an organization comprising families of service-members killed in action.
+An accomplished photographer, producer, and children’s advocate, Michele Reiner is a co-founder of Parents’ Action for Children, an organization for which she produced the prime-time ABC special “I Am Your Child” and worked with Newsweek to produce a special parenting issue dedicated to early-childhood issues.
+Other credits include a series of nationally distributed DVDs that have helped educate thousands of parents, caregivers and professionals on topics relating to early childhood development.
+These films were produced in English and Spanish and were given to every birth mother in the state of California.
+Reiner has also produced numerous public service announcements, including PSAs featuring Meg Ryan, Bruce Willis, Michelle Pfeiffer and Jennifer Aniston, among others.
+In 2012 she produced an independent campaign ad in support of President Obama’s re-election that focused on women’s issues and featured Scarlett Johansson, Eva Longoria and Kerry Washington.
+Reiner also directed a series of advertisements for Gold Star Families for Peace, an organization comprised of families of service-members killed in action.

 Lance Black is an award-winning screenwriter, director and producer.
 He won the Academy Award for Best Original Screenplay for MILK and was a writer and producer of the acclaimed TV series Big Love.
 He recently completed his feature directorial debut, Virginia, and penned the screenplay for J. Edgar, directed by Clint Eastwood and starring Leonardo Dicaprio.
 Black is also a noted equal rights advocate.
 He was a leading opponent of Prop.
 8 during the 2008 election, was a featured speaker at the 2009 March on Washington, has spoken at scores of colleges across North America and Europe, topped The Advocate magazine’s list of “Forty Under 40,” and has repeatedly been listed in OUT Magazine’s “50 Most Powerful LGBT persons.”